mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 but her hulk was found drifting above the largest gas giant several weeks after she was due.
-With big, radiating holes in her belly and rumors of alien raiders preying on some of the smaller settlements on Janus, it’s pretty obvious what happened: Aslan!
-Probably a light warship with some of their Elar Kha’yaheh fighters that surprised the Eviscerator, when she was skimming...
-I don’t know what to feel... just numb...
-It’s unlikely the twins were onboard with her.
+With big, radiating holes in her belly and rumors of alien raiders preying on some of the smaller settlements on Janus, it's pretty obvious what happened: Aslan!
+Probably a light warship with some of their Elar Kha'yaheh fighters that surprised the Eviscerator, when she was skimming...
+I don't know what to feel... just numb...
+It's unlikely the twins were onboard with her.
 But where could they be without their mother?
 Her majesty has already expressed her condolences to me.
 This just feels wrong.
-I’m the one who was supposedly killed in action.
+I'm the one who was supposedly killed in action.
 But here I am...
 Alive, forgotten and a bloody widower...

 3 YEARS AGO
 Big changes are coming for my services unto the queen.
-The planetary government of Yggdrasil, with whom the queen is ‘not on speaking terms’ just seized her most prized ore-freighter to ‘settle debts of the crown’.
-That pretty much tanked the queen’s funds for the future...
+The planetary government of Yggdrasil, with whom the queen is 'not on speaking terms' just seized her most prized ore-freighter to 'settle debts of the crown'.
+That pretty much tanked the queen's funds for the future...

 Thus, the queen will release me from my duties and contract me on a case-by-case basis.
 I hope I trained my replacements well.
 She